Drekith/Dashboard/README.md

 - The **Layout Editor** tab offers presets (standard, swapped, vertical stack) plus visibility toggles for the assist cards and status chips so you can tailor the dashboard footprint.
 - Use the **Theme Editor** tab to pick custom colors (track, glow, accent, accent alt, text), name the palette, and apply it live to both gauges.
 Custom palettes are added to the style dropdown for reuse.
 - Tap **Full screen** on the Dashboard tab to hide chrome for a cleaner, OEM-like touchscreen experience; tap again to return.
+- The new hero row shows large digital speed/RPM readouts and battery/ambient/route chips sized for finger taps.